 One thrill about being a geologist with Creation Ministries International is that people ask about amazing places all over the world.
 I get to ‘travel’ the globe with a purpose.

-Someone asked today if I knew about La Piedra Del Peñol in Columbia.
+Someone asked today if I knew about La Piedra Del Peñol in Colombia.
 No, I didn’t.
 Have you heard of it?
 A quick Google search revealed it is an prominent monolith at the northern end of the Andes.
 Its top is 2,135 m above sea level (on the web there are different numbers cited for this), and it rises 220 m above the surrounding countryside.
 You can climb using some 650 stairs (see figure 1).

 The Rock of Guatapé, as it is also known, is composed of granite, It was exposed when the surrounding landscape was eroded in the second ‘half’ of Noah’s Flood, as the continents uplifted, the ocean basins sank, and the floodwaters that initially covered the whole continent flowed across the area into the ocean.

 From images on Google maps, Google Earth, and the internet, it can be seen that there are hills surrounding the rock that are of similar elevation to each other and to the rock (figure 2).
 In other words, there was a higher land surface that has been eroded out.
 The original land surface would have been carved flat earlier during the Flood when the waters covered the whole area.
 The large valleys that are eroded into that surface would have been eroded later in the Flood by the strong water currents flowing to the ocean in wide channels.
 This article on Inselbergs describes how these sorts of features were formed by the receding waters of Noah’s Flood.